v1AIM/Perti_Bonus/README.md

 to continue if there was no in or out going just press Enter in blank"

-so we will write the input as follow
+so we will enter the input as follow
 Outgoing arcs for t1:i
 Ingoing arcs for t1: p2 p3
 Outgoing arcs for t2: p2